josephferguson0814/josephferguson0814/README.md

 # Hi, I'm Joey 👋

-I'm an aspiring Data Analyst based in the US, passionate about turning data into actionable insights.
+I’m an aspiring Data Analyst based in Ohio, excited by the challenge of uncovering patterns and stories hidden in data.
+I enjoy working with Python, SQL, Excel, and data visualization tools to explore, clean, and analyze datasets.
+I focus on solving real-world problems and presenting insights in a clear, understandable way.

-I’m hardworking, driven, and a lifelong learner.
-Most of my technical skills have been self-taught through YouTube, online courses, and hands-on projects, which has taught me how to learn quickly and apply new tools effectively.
+## Technical Skills

-**Technical Skills:**
+- **Python** – proficient but still learning
-- Python (proficient)
+- **SQL** – learning
-- Learning SQL, pandas, matplotlib, NumPy, Tableau, and Excel
+- **Excel** – learning

-**Fun Facts:**
+## Fun Facts
 - I love reading sci-fi and fantasy books
 - I have a cat named Elvira
 - I performed in the St. Patrick's Parade in Dublin, Ireland with the Pride of Dayton Marching Band